Ten things we learned from the 2019 judo world championships

 "Now I can say that I went with my mind, my head because my body didn’t want to go!"

 Meet Clarisse Agbegnenou - a born fighter

-Meet Clarisse Agbegnenou - a born fighterThe three-time judo world champion tells us how she fought for her life while in a coma after being born prematurely.
-Find out how those fighting qualities continued as she rose through the rankings all the way to the Olympic Games, where she won silver for France at Rio 2016.
+Meet Clarisse Agbegnenou - a born fighterThe three-time judo world champion tells us how she fought for her life when she was in a coma after being born prematurely.
+Find out how those fighting qualities continued as she rose through the rankings to all the way to the Olympic Games, where she won silver for France at Rio 2016.

 5) Olympic champions don't give up